zentrocdot/Bash/README.md

 > <p align="justify">This repository is a collection of helpful bash scripts.
 I assume Debian, Ubuntu or Mint as the operating system.
 Recurring tasks can be ideally mapped in algorithms.</p>

+### To-Do

+> <p align="justify">I have posted some scripts here in the raw version.
+I will gradually revise them and provide better comments and documentation.</p>